fossabot/shsyea/README.md

 ```
 ### Usage
 #### It remains only to download the OpenVPN for your platform and import the required profile.
-##### Script based on instruction [site DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-16-04)(more further)
+##### Script based on instruction [site DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-16-04) (more further).
 ## Installing SOCKS5 (dante-server)
 ```
 $ chmod +x socks5.sh
 $ ./socks5.sh
 ```
 ### Usage
-#### Use the entered data to access the proxy server on port 1080 and ip address from Dashboard DigitalOcean.
+#### Use the entered data (user & pass) to access the proxy server on port 1080 and ip address from Dashboard DigitalOcean.